 How to store leftovers

 If you have any leftovers, store them in an airtight container and refrigerate for up to 4 days.
 You can also freeze it for up to 3 months.
-When you are ready to use the frozen chicken, thaw it overnight in the refrigerator and then reheat using the air fryer, microwave, or on the stovetop with a splash of chicken broth or water.
+When you are ready to use the frozen chicken, thaw it overnight in the refrigerator and then reheat utilizing the air fryer, microwave, or on the stovetop with a splash of chicken broth or water.

 How To Cook Chicken Breast In A Pan

 - Fresh parsley chopped

 - Prep the chicken: remove any unwanted fat or hanging fats on the chicken and pat dry with a paper kitchen towel.

 - Transfer the chicken to a plate and season with salt, pepper, and Cajun seasoning.
 Flip the chicken and repeat the process on the other side.

 - Heat a large skillet over medium-high heat and add olive oil.
 Once the oil is shimmering hot, carefully add the chicken breasts to the pan and cook for 6-7 minutes per side without moving the chicken for a nice golden brown sear.
 It shouldn't stick to the pan when you want to flip it.

 - Flip the chicken once and cook for additional 5-6 minutes, add butter to the pan and move it around the pan so that it can melt quickly.
 Once the butter is melted, tilt the pan to one side and spoon the butter over the chicken breasts for a few seconds.